-In patients with hepatic impairment, alanine aminotransferase (ALT) and aspartate aminotransferase (AST) levels should be monitored periodically during therapy with icosapent ethyl capsules.
+In patients with hepatic impairment, alanine aminotransferase (ALT) and aspartate aminotransferase (AST) levels should be monitored periodically during therapy with icosapent ethyl.

 Icosapent Ethyl Capsules Description

-Icosapent ethyl, a lipid-regulating agent, is supplied as a 1 gram oblong, natural colored transparent soft gelatin capsule for oral administration.
+Icosapent Ethyl Capsules, a lipid-regulating agent, is supplied as a 0.5 gram transparent natural colored oval shaped, liquid-filled soft gelatin capsule for oral use.

-Each icosapent ethyl capsule contains 1 gram of icosapent ethyl.
+Each icosapent ethyl capsule contains 0.5 grams of icosapent ethyl (in a 0.5 gram capsule).
 Icosapent ethyl is an ethyl ester of the omega-3 fatty acid eicosapentaenoic acid (EPA).
-The molecular formula of icosapent ethyl is C22H34O2 and the molecular weight is 330.5 g/mol.
-The chemical name for icosapent ethyl is ethyl (5Z,8Z,11Z,14Z,17Z)-icosa-5,8,11,14,17-pentaenoate with the following chemical structure:
+The empirical formula of icosapent ethyl is C22H34O2 and the molecular weight is 330.51.
+The chemical name for icosapent ethyl is ethyl all-cis-5,8,11,14,17-icosapentaenoate with the following chemical structure: